sli6/ChessProject/ChessProject-Csharp/README.md

  The project’s long-term goals are to build a fully functional chess game.
 The targets of the sprint is to
  * get all unit tests found under the Tests folder passing
  * focus on some basic functionality of the Chessboard and some simple movements of a Pawn
- * refactor the code of the project to an extenable structure
+ * refactor the code of the project to an extendable structure
  * fix the bugs found in the initial implementation

 ## Requirement